chuckworkstation/chuckworkstation/README.md

 Cloud / DevOps Engineer/ Web Developer
 -----------------------

 "Cloud architect by day, software developer and DevOps Batman by night.
-Developing New softwares and Transforming ideas into scalable, resilient, and secure cloud solutions on AWS.
+Developing New softwares and Transforming ideas into scalable, resilient, and secure cloud solutions on AWS and Azure.
 Automating the future, one line of code at a time. ☁️🚀 #AWSCloud #DevOps #CodeCraftsman"

 * 🌍  I'm based in Atlanta
 * 🖥️  See my portfolio at [LinkedIn](http://https://www.linkedin.com/in/charles-ebong-04991625a/)
 * ✉️  You can contact me at [charles.ebong@yahoo.fr](mailto:charles.ebong@yahoo.fr)
-* 🧠  I'm learning DevOps and AWS
+* 🧠  I'm learning DevOps Azure and AWS
 * 🤝  I'm open to collaborating on Interesting and Challenging projects
 * ⚡  Street soccer Legend ...Gooner For life #ARSENALFC